tomato42/tls13-spec/draft-ietf-tls-tls13.md

 If EE is not available, then a 48-byte string of 0s is used.

-This master secret value is used for four purposes:
+This master secret value is used for three purposes:

-  1. To compute the record protection keys used for the handshake, as described in {{key-calculation}}.

-  2. To compute the final application traffic protection keys, as described in {{key-calculation}}.
+  1. To compute the final application traffic protection keys, as described in {{key-calculation}}.

-  3. To compute the resumption master secret (RMS) as described below.
+  2. To compute the resumption master secret (RMS) as described below.

-  4. To compute the exporter master secret (EMS) as described below.
+  3. To compute the exporter master secret (EMS) as described below.

-The first of these computations can be performed as soon as the MS is computed.

 If the server does not request client authentication, the rest of these computations performed at the time that the server sends its